fastfetch

 respectively. - Fastfetch is more accurate.
 For example, neofetch never actually supports the Wayland protocol.

 Q: Fastfetch shows my local IP address.
-It leaks my privacy!
+Does it leak my privacy?

 module is the most useful module for me personally.
 I (@CarterLi) have several VMs installed to test fastfetch and often need to SSH into them.
-I have fastfetch running on shell startup and I never need to type ip addr
+With fastfetch running on shell startup, I never need to type ip addr

 manually.